-Writing beautiful blog posts in GmailPublished 8 months ago by sai @ pretzelbox
+Writing beautiful blog posts in GmailPublished a year ago by sai @ pretzelbox

 The PretzelBox Blog is different from other blogging platforms in that it lets you compose and post to your blog, straight from your Gmail inbox.